Affordable Health Insurance

 What are the categories of health insurance?

-Obamacare, as many people call the Affordable Care Act, sets a minimum amount of coverage that health insurance policies must provide.
+The Affordable Care Act, sets a minimum amount of coverage that health insurance policies must provide.
 Each plan must cover at least 60% of the total average estimated costs of patient care, as explained in this brief, helpful video.

 Under the ACA in 2015, you can choose among several insurance plan categories, with the "metallic" names Platinum, Gold, Silver, and Bronze.
 The metal levels correspond to the different premiums and cost sharing you can expect for each insurance plan category; it isn't related to the amount of coverage or quality of care.
 Platinum has the highest premiums, but the lowest average out-of-pocket costs; Bronze has the lowest premiums, but the highest average costs.
 For example, you can expect a Bronze plan to have higher copayments and a higher deductible than a comparable Platinum plan.